meshapi/grpc-api-gateway/docs/reference/grpc/query.md

         }
         ```

-    Proto field `language` gets ignored during automatic discovery phase and
-    thus does not get bound to any query parameter.
+    Proto field `language` is excluded during the automatic discovery phase and, as a result, is not bound to any query parameter.

 ### Data Types

-This section addresses the mapping of query parameter data to proto types.
-While mapping scalar types is straightforward, handling more complex data types
-like repeated values and maps can be less intuitive.
-Here, we explain how various types are parsed from query parameters.
+This section explains how query parameter data is mapped to proto types.
+While mapping scalar types is straightforward, handling more complex data types like repeated values and maps can be less intuitive.
+Here, we clarify how various types are parsed from query parameters.

-Throughout this section, references to _scalar types_ include all numerical types, boolean, strings and enums.
+Throughout this section, references to _scalar types_ include all numerical types, booleans, strings, and enums.

 #### Repeated Fields

 Repeated fields can hold multiple values.
-Query parameters _do_ support repeated fields __only__ for the _scalar types_.
+Query parameters support repeated fields only for scalar types.

 !!! example
     ```proto